 Thousands of logistics and supply chain management professionals have advanced their knowledge—and their companies’ profitability—with the education they obtained through the courses and graduate degree programs offered through the Supply Chain & Logistics Institute and Stewart School of Industrial and Systems Engineering.

-Valerie Thomas is the Anderson Interface Professor of Natural Systems in the School of Industrial & Systems Engineering, with a joint appointment in the School of Public Policy.
+Valerie Thomas is the Anderson-Interface Professor of Natural Systems in the H. Milton School of Industrial and Systems Engineering, with a joint appointment in the School of Public Policy.

 Dr. Thomas's research interests are energy and materials efficiency, sustainability, industrial ecology, technology assessment, international security, and science and technology policy.
-Current research projects include the environmental impacts of biofuels and electricity system policy and planning.
-Dr. Thomas has been invited by the U.S. Department of Agriculture and the Department of Energy to serve as a member of the Biomass Research and Development Technical Advisory Committee.
+Current research projects include the environmental impacts of biofuels, and electricity system development.
+Dr. Thomas serves on the DOE/USDA Biomass Research and Development Technical Advisory Committee.
 From 2004 to 2005, she was the American Physical Society Congressional Science Fellow.
-Dr. Thomas was a Member of the U.S. EPA Science Advisory Board from 2003 to 2009, and is a Fellow of the American Association for the Advancement of Science, and of the American Physical Society.
+Dr. Thomas was a Member of the U.S. EPA Science Advisory Board from 2003 to 2009.
+She is a Fellow of the American Association for the Advancement of Science, and of the American Physical Society.